NBISweden/workshop-reproducible-research/pages/quarto/quarto-3-code-chunks.md

 > for Jupyter.
 There is a way to set these for the whole document with Jupyter,
 > though, which we'll talk more about in the next section of the tutorial.

-You can also add captions and alt. text using `fig-cap` and `fig-alt`, respectively.
+You can also add captions and alt text using `fig-cap` and `fig-alt`, respectively.

 * Add a suitable caption and alt text to the figure and render.